gkoyu/gkoyu.github.io/_pages/about.md

 # 🔥 News
+- *2026.06*: &nbsp;🎉🎉 ‘MomentMamba: Efficient collaborative state space modeling for joint video moment retrieval and highlight detection’ have been accepted by Big Data Research.
 - *2024.06*: &nbsp;🎉🎉 ‘Occult lymph node metastasis prediction in non-small cell lung cancer based self-supervised pretrained and hyperbolic theory’ have been accepted by Applied Soft Computing.
 - *2023.10*: &nbsp;🎉🎉 I received a national scholarship.
 - *2023.05*: &nbsp;🎉🎉 ‘MRP-Net: Seizure detection method based on modified recurrence plot and additive attention convolution neural network’ have been accepted by Biomedical Signal Processing and Control.